DominicLuidold/WS22-AutonomousSystems-III/README.md

 For a detailed overview of the functionality of the two runners, please refer to the runner descriptions below.

 *During development, a `CustomRunner` was attempted to get implemented with all custom logic.
 Compared to the `MoveBaseRunner` and `WallFollowerRunner`, the results were not satisfactory which is the reason why the usage was not included.*

+Due to limited time, obstacle avoidance involving the avoidance of other TurtleBots navigating through the same labyrinth concurrently has not been implemented.
+Ideally, this could have been achieved through a similar approach to token detection.
+For instance, by attaching a distinctive colored token-like object to each TurtleBot and using the RaspberryPi camera to detect the color, the planned path could be adjusted to avoid other TurtleBots.

 <details>
 <summary><code>MoveBaseRunner</code> runner description</summary>